How much do vet bills cost? What you need to know

 Is prevention better than cure?

-As the saying goes, “prevention is better than cure”, especially in the case of two ofthe most common conditions
+As the saying goes, “prevention is better than cure”.
+This is especially in the case of two ofthe most common conditions

-affecting pets - obesity or dental disease - which are both preventable.
+affecting pets, obesity or dental disease.
+Both are preventable.

 Obesity not only shortens your pet’s life by2.5 years